 Well, Greece is not Italy or France, and you will still be able to find lots of designer and popular brands here, but Greece has many authentic manufacturers with original designs and colors.

-Zara is the most numerous chain of stores, along with the other popular chains like H&M, Bershka, Stradivarius and so on.
+Zara is the most numerous chain of stores, along with other popular chains like H&M, Bershka, Stradivarius, and so on.

 The mid-July and the mid-January are the starting months for traditional summer and winter sales in Greece.